compendio/goldbug-manual/README.md

 Direct IP connections from neighbors such as E1-E3 can be further secured by the creation of a so-called "echo account": No other IP address than E1 can then connect to the so-called "listener" of the neighbor E3.
 This method can be used to create a web-of-trust - without relying on keys for encryption - nor does it require a friend as a neighbor to exchange their chat or e-mail key.

-So-called " turtle hopping " becomes much more efficient in the echo network: when Ed and Alice start a file transfer (via the StarBeam function via a magnetic URI link), the echo protocol transports the packets via the path H1-H3- H5-C4-C3-E6-E5-E3-E1.
+So-called "turtle hopping " becomes much more efficient in the echo network: when Ed and Alice start a file transfer (via the StarBeam function and using a magnetic URI link), the echo protocol transports the packets via the path H1-H3- H5-C4-C3-E6-E5-E3-E1.
 Maria is not in the route, but she will also receive the packets over the full echo if she knows the StarBeam magnet.
-The advantage is that the hopping is not about the keys, but about the IP connections (eg the Web of Trust).
+The advantage is that the hopping is not done over the keys, but over the IP connections (e.g. the Web of Trust).
 Basically, everything is always encrypted, so why not take the shortest route on the net?

-A so-called "Buzz" or "ge-Echo-ter IRC Channel" (therefore also short: e'IRC) space can be created or "hosted" by the nodes O2, for example.
-Since only the user Ed knows the buzz space name, all other neighbors and friends are left out.
-Advantage: The user can talk to unknown friends in a room without having exchanged a public eg RSA key with them.
+A so-called "Buzz" or "echo'ed IRC Channel" (therefore also short: e'IRC) space can be created or "hosted" by the nodes O2, for example.
+Since only the user Ed knows the buzz room name, all other neighbors and friends are left out.
+Advantage: The user can talk to unknown friends in a room without having exchanged a public e.g. RSA key with them.
 Instead, a one-time magnet is simply used for this "buzz" / "e'IRC" room.

-Maria is a mutual friend of Ed and Bob and she activates the C / O (care of) feature for emails: this allows Ed to send emails to Bob, even though he's offline, because: Maria saves the E -Mails between, until Bob comes online.
+Maria is a mutual friend of Ed and Bob and she activates the C/O (care of) feature for emails: this allows Ed to send emails to Bob, even though he's offline, because: Maria saves the e-mails in her instance, until Bob comes online.

 Furthermore: Alice created a so-called virtual "e-mail institution".
-This is not comparable to a POP3 or IMAP server because the emails are only cached: Ed sends his public email key to Alice - and Ed adds the magnet of Alice's "E-mail Institution" to her his program.
-Now, emails from Bob and Ed are also cached to Alice (at the email institution), even though Maria should be offline.
+This is not comparable to a POP3 or IMAP server because the emails are only cached: Ed sends his public email key to Alice - and Ed adds the magnet of Alice's "E-mail Institution" to the program.
+Now, emails from Bob and Ed are also cached within Alice (at the email institution), even though Maria should be offline.

-It is helpful to follow the examples on the above graphic or to come back to this at the end of the manual for further explanations of the functions.
+It is helpful to follow the examples on the above graphic or to come back to this at the end of the manual after further explanations of the functions.